mbwong/mbwong.github.com/_posts/2014-03-13-programming-for-beginner-economists.md

 ###Level 3: (Flow.)
 Writing readable and well organized code.

 You've read a lot of different people's code.
 And from reading, writing, discussing, and thinking about code, you've developed a taste for what good code looks like.
-You've used object-oriented programming and you modularize.
 You like to spend time rewriting code to make it better, and you think about how to organize your code before you start writing it.
+When appropriate you use object-oriented programming and you modularize.
+You abstract your code when necessary.
 You're never satisfied with code that "just works".
 You think of code as a piece of writing that you or someone else might come along to read.
 You make it pretty.
-Coding is not a chore.
+Coding is no longer a chore.
 It is an art.

 ###Level 4: (Hacker.)
 Knowing what actually happens when you run code.
 Writing beautiful code.